AndyGura/gg-web-engine/documentation/docs/modules/core/base/math/quaternion.ts.md

 ### fromEuler (static method)

-creates a quaternion from euler
+Creates a quaternion from euler

 **Signature**